 This project leverages a field-based phenotyping infrastructure at Maricopa, AZ, which provides an exceptional capability for managed stress trials in a hot and arid environment through controlled irrigation.
 An automated field scanner system collects high-resolution phenotyping data using a variety of sensors throughout the growing season, from seedling establishment to harvest.
-A sorghum mutant population will be phenotyped under the field scanner to compare drought-stressed and well-watered plants.
+Last summer, a sorghum mutant population was phenotyped under the field scanner to compare drought-stressed and well-watered plants.
 Each mutant's genome has been sequenced so that sequence variants can be linked with phenotypes.
 Being able to assess the genotype-tophenotype link in response to drought over the life cycle of the plant will facilitate discovery of genes and their functions.
-State-of-the-art phenotyping data analytics pipelines have been developed as part of other DOE-funded initiatives and will be extended here to define stressrelated phenotypes at multiple scales.
+State-of-the-art phenotyping data analytics pipelines have been developed as part of this project and DOE-funded initiatives (see poster by Cosi et al.) and will be extended to define stress-related phenotypes at multiple scales.
 Advanced genomics methods are being used to construct network maps that will provide a framework for predicting and investigating gene functions and interrogating differences in the gene regulatory architectures of diverse sorghum genotypes.
+For example, natural variation in a prioritized candidate gene from a drought-responsive gene regulatory network showed associations with whole-plant water use efficiency in controlled environment (Parvathaneni et al., 2021) and field conditions.